Pre-Professional and Dual Programs

 Students who wish to participate in the Arts and Sciences and Engineering dual program should contact an academic advisor in the Department of Physics.
 Students who enter the program must complete the Pre-Engineering programs described in the Pre-Professional Programs section and the requirements for the Bachelor of Science degree in the College of Arts and Sciences.
 Since the granting of the two degrees depends on specified course requirements and not the amount of time on each campus, care in planning a program of courses is essential for students to complete the dual program in five academic years.
-For students interested in pursuing the dual degree option in Physics along with a bachelor’s in Engineering, the Engineering Physics curriculum is recommended.
+For students interested in pursuing the dual degree option in Physics along with a bachelor’s in Engineering, the Engineering Physics curriculum (see the Physics program page) is recommended.

 Similar dual-degree programs are available with other Engineering Schools, including the Binary Program with Case Western Reserve University.
 Please consult your advisor to ensure successful completion of degree requirements.